dansmyers/IntroToCS/Challenge_Projects/1-Personality_Quiz.md

 - Write at least four questions.
 - Use functions to wrap up the print statements for your questions and final output messages.
 Putting big chunks of text behind a function call keeps the main part of the program from getting overloaded with print statements (and also lets you practice writing your own functions).

 You'll need to decide how to determine the answer with the most points, including how to break ties.
+Write a function called `print_result` that takes all of your score variables as input, chooses the winner, and prints an appropriate message as the conclusion of your quiz.